w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 * The caller of this function (`recipient`) has enough funds to cover the deposit.

-If the validation is omitted, the message might fail on inclusion in the relay chain.
-On success, the PVF executes the following steps:
+The PVF executes the following steps:

 * Generates a `ChAccept` message and inserts it into the `upward_messages` list of the candidate commitments.

-Once a candidate block is inserted into the relay chain, the relay runtime reads the messages and executes the following steps:
+Once the candidate is included in the relay chain, the relay runtime reads the message from `upward_messages` and executes the following steps:

 * Reserve a deposit for the caller of this function (`recipient`).
 * Confirm the open channel request in the request list by setting the